 The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Teaching Lessons – Adult (ViTLs).
 This new and interactive series takes a deep dive into specific topics targeted to fellows in adult rheumatology fellowship programs.
-Launched in early 2021, this monthly lecture series will be led by professionals across the U.S. who are known for their expertise and exceptional educational experiences.
+Launched in early 2021, this monthly lecture series is led by professionals across the U.S. who are known for their expertise and exceptional educational experiences.
 Recorded sessions will be on this page as they become available.

 Times and speakers are subject to change.

 This program is designed for educational purposes only.
 The material presented is not intended to represent the only or the best methods appropriate for the medical situations discussed, but rather is intended to present the opinions of the authors or presenters, which may be helpful to other practitioners.
 Attendees participating in this education activity sponsored by the ACR do so with full knowledge that they waive any claim they may have against the ACR for reliance on any information presented during this educational activity.

 SarcoidosisNadera Sweiss, MDPrashant Parmar, MDOmar F. Abou-Ezzeddine, MD, CM, MSPooja Bhat, MD

 Nadera Sweiss, MD, and Prashant Parmar, MD, provide an overview of the management and treatment of sarcoidosis.
 The session also includes presentations on both sarcoid heart disease and ocular sarcoidosis by Omar F. Abou-Ezzeddine, MD, CM, MS, and Pooja Bhat, MD, respectively.

 COVID-19 and RheumatologyJean Liew, MDErin Wilfong, MD, PhDMehrdad Matloubian, MD, PhD